- Earthing Basics

 Can grounding help blood pressure?

-Can you use Earthing products if you have knee and hip replacements?
+Can I use Earthing products if I have knee or hip replacements?

-Original Earthing products, designed by Clint Ober, are available at www.earthing.com and www.groundtherapy.com, and through a network of U.S. and international distributors, as well as through Deepak Chopra’s Innerspace website.
+There are many websites where you can purchase grounding products online.
+Original Earthing products, designed by Clint Ober, are available at amazon.com and www.earthing.com, and through a network of U.S. and international distributors.

 Why should people buy a grounding product, like a mat or band, when they can simply go barefoot outside?

 Barefoot is indeed the natural way to go.
 And also to sleep on the ground.
 Or use conductive footwear and bedding made from animal skins.
 Such practices were part of the ordinary way of life throughout history.
 No longer.
 We rarely go outside barefoot, except as kids romping during the summer, or on beach holidays.
-We wear insulating shoes and we sleep on elevated beds.
+We wear insulating shoes and we sleep on elevated beds in houses made of wood.

 Earthing products were created to address the issue of comfort, convenience, reality, and practicality.
 The products are basically “extension cords” that bring the Earth’s energy outside into the office and home inside – simulating being barefoot outside.
 They were developed to accommodate the research process and to satisfy a continually growing demand of people wanting to sleep, work, or relax grounded for all the reasons we present in the Earthing book.